 Coral Gardens is renowned for the incredibly beautiful and massive coral heads of several different varieties.
 Coastal Living Magazine called it one of the world’s top ten snorkel sites.

-Coral Gardens is a unique, beautiful natural reef formation that is located in a naturally protected bay, which provides a canopy of hard coral that is loaded with a multitude of nooks and crannies.
+This unique, beautiful reef formation that is located in a naturally protected bay, which provides a canopy of hard coral that is loaded with a multitude of nooks and crannies.
 These make the perfect dwelling place for a spectacular array of marine life.
-It’s an ideal, medium to shallow depth snorkeling location because the seabed slopes gently away from the shoreline along the West Maui Mountains which makes it the ideal spot for the beginner and intermediate snorkeler.
+It’s an ideal, medium to shallow depth snorkeling location because the seabed slopes gently away from the shoreline along the West Maui Mountains, making it an ideal spot for the beginner and intermediate snorkeler.

-Coral Gardens is home to Hawaiian Green Sea Turtles, hundreds of Hawaiian fish like: Parrot Fish, Angel Fish, Trigger Fish and Butterfly Fish, Crabs, Octopus and a variety of Eels are also full time residents.
+Coral Gardens is teeming with hundreds of tropical fish, including colorful Parrot Fish, Angel Fish, Trigger Fish and Butterfly Fish.
+Crabs, Octopus and a variety of Eels are also full time residents.
 Occasionally, we are lucky enough to see an endangered Hawaiian Monk seal, basking in the sun on the rock.

 Maui Classic Charters was one of the original boat companies to first explore this treasured habitat and because of this, we were able to secure one of the premium mooring spots.